Healthdirect Free Australian health advice you can count on.

 Manage your health in your 70s and older

-The screening tests you should have will depend on your health.
-Talk to your doctor about what you need.
-However, most healthy people who are in their 70s or older should have the following tests.
+Talk to your doctor about what tests you need, based on your current health and family history.
+Most healthy people in their 70s or older should have the following tests.

 Every year